 Here are 10 key rules to live by:

-- What you do, buy and offer is important as you control the supply lines.
-You decide which foods to buy and when to serve them.
-Though kids will pester & nag you for crisps, snacks and burgers & for less nutritious foods, you need to be confident enough to be in charge when deciding which foods are regularly stocked in your house.
+- What you do, buy, and offer is important as you control the supply chain!
+YOU decide which foods to buy and when to serve them.
+Be prepared because your kids will pester you, nag and whine for crisps, sweets, burgers & for less nutritious foods, & you need to be confident enough to be in charge when deciding which foods are regularly stocked in your house.
 Kids won’t go hungry.
 They’ll eat what’s available in the cupboard and fridge at home.
 If their favourite snack isn’t all that nutritious, you can still buy it once in a while so they don’t feel deprived.
 The secret is finding a balance.

-2. From the foods you offer, children get to choose what they will eat or whether to eat at all.
+2. From the foods you offer, allow your children to choose what they will eat or whether to eat at all.
 Children of course have their own preferences to what they like and dislike & they do need to have some say in the matter.
 But the secret to healthy eating is to schedule & plan regular meal and snack times.
 From the LIMITED selections, you offer, let them choose what to eat and how much of it they want.
 This may seem like a little too much freedom.
 But if you follow step 1, your kids will be choosing only from the foods you buy and serve.
-Keep the bigger picture in mind – you are helping to create a happy, healthy adult long term.
+Keep the bigger picture in mind – you are helping to create a happy, healthy adult long term & your child feels a degree of independence and choice.

 3. STOP the “clean-plate club.”
 Let children stop eating when they feel they’ve had enough.
 I worked as an Assistant to Paul McKenna on his ‘Weight Loss’ Seminars and so many people including myself) grew up under the clean-plate rule, but that approach doesn’t help kids listen to their own bodies when they feel full.
 When kids notice, and respond to feelings of fullness, they’re less likely to overeat.
 So look at plate portions and keep it realistic.
 You know yourself some days you are hungrier than others, so don’t expect your child to clean their plate every time but start to notice the portion size they prefer.

 5. Re-think your child’s menu.
-Who says kids only want to eat hot dogs, pizza, burgers, chicken nuggets and macaroni cheese?
-When eating out, let your kids try new foods and they might surprise you with their willingness to experiment.
+Who says that children only want to eat pizza, hot dogs, burgers, chicken nuggets and macaroni cheese?
+When eating out, let your children explore & try new foods and they might surprise you with their willingness to experiment.
 You can start by letting them try a little of whatever you ordered or ordering a starter for them to try.

 6. Remember that drink calories count.
 Fizzy drinks and other sweetened drinks add extra calories and get in the way of good nutrition.
-Water and milk are the best drinks for kids.
-Juice is fine when it’s 100%, but kids don’t need much of it — 4 to 6 ounces a day is enough for pre-schoolers and toddlers.
+Water and milk are the best drinks for children.
+Juice is fine when it’s 100%, but children don’t need much of it — 4 to 6 ounces a day is enough for pre-schoolers and toddlers.

 7. Strike a balance around sweets, cakes and biscuits.
-Of course, occasional sweets are fine, but don’t turn dessert into the main reason for eating dinner.
-When dessert is the prize for eating dinner, kids naturally place more value on the chocolate mousse than the broccoli.
+Of course, occasional sweets & treats are fine, but don’t turn dessert into the main reason for eating dinner.
+When dessert is the prize for eating dinner, children naturally place more value on the ice cream than the broccoli.
 Try to stay neutral about foods.
 Don’t reward your kids for eating their dinner!
+Just think of the message they are learning from that around food.